fusion809/fusion809.github.io-old/_includes/OS-post/glossary.md

   * <b>C</b>ommand-<b>l</b>ine <b>i</b>nterface.
 Also known as terminal, a way of interacting with one&#39;s OS by issuing a series of textual commands.
 * **CLIs**
   * <b>C</b>ommand-<b>l</b>ine <b>i</b>nterface<b>s</b>.
+* **Copyleft**
+  * [Copyleft](https://en.wikipedia.org/wiki/Copyleft), which is a play on the word &ldquo;copyright&rdquo;, in the context of software licensing, refers to licenses that allow people to freely distribute copies of the software, as well as to make any modifications of the software they see fit and redistribute these modified versions under a similar copyleft license.
 * **FOSS**
   * <b>F</b>ree and <b>o</b>pen-<b>s</b>ource <b>s</b>oftware.
 * **GUI**